MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/managing-a-minrole-server-farm-in-sharepoint-server-2016.md

 Learn how to manage your MinRole farm deployment in SharePoint Servers 2016 and 2019.

  **MinRole** is a new farm topology based on a set of predefined server roles introduced in SharePoint Server 2016.
 When configuring your SharePoint farm, you now select the role of a server when you create a new farm or join a server to an existing farm.
 SharePoint will automatically configure the services on each server based on the server's role.
-SharePoint Servers 2016 and 2019 has been optimized for the MinRole farm topology.
+SharePoint Servers 2016 and 2019 are optimized for the MinRole farm topology.

 ## MinRole administration